-"A sonic feast, an epic journey both aurally and conceptually...Each piece is a mini-symphony that holds the attention fully.
-Run Toward the Mountains [is] a major achievement which is sure to confirm Case among the ranks of significant artists at work today." - Céline Keating, Minor7th.com
+"A sonic feast, an epic journey both aurally and conceptually...Each piece is a mini-symphony that holds the attention fully." - Céline Keating, Minor7th.com

 Ben Cosgrove is a traveling composer, pianist, and multi-instrumentalist from New England.
 He performs regularly all over the country, writes scores for films, plays, radio, and television, and has produced several well-received albums of original instrumental work that straddles a line between folk and classical music.
 His “electric and exhilarating” live performances are at once dazzling and intimate: music that has been described as “stunning” and as “compelling and powerful,” all presented with warmth, honesty, and “the easy familiarity of a troubadour.”